zcyy0/Long-horizon-agent-rl-craftax/project_report.md

   random jitter).
 During *evaluation*, the planner scores actions by the mean minus half the spread — a pessimistic rule.
 Evaluating with the exploration rule would count the exploration bonus as skill.

+(The architecture, the per-type head parameterizations, and the assembled reward formula are in appendix A.2.)

 ### 2.4 What is held equal, and what is not